Browns trade Baker Mayfield to Carolina Panthers

 **Related Video Above: Baker Mayfield recently spoke with media saying he was ready to move on.**

-BEREA, Ohio (WJW) — The Cleveland Browns traded quarterback Baker Mayfield to the Carolina Panthers, WJW has confirmed.
+BEREA, Ohio (WJW) — The Cleveland Browns traded quarterback Baker Mayfield to the Carolina Panthers, FOX 8 has confirmed.

 NFL Network reporter Ian Rapoport said the trade is for a draft pick.